robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/problems-1.md

 **Scratch:**
 (Prove that $k \in \{n \in \mathbb{Z}: n \mid k\} \longrightarrow k \in \left\{n \in \mathbb{Z}: n \mid k^{2}\right\}$

+Note that every integer can be written as multiplication of prime numbers, and if we raise this integer to the power of two we will get multiples of each prime.
 **Proof:**
 1. Suppose $a \in\{n \in \mathbb{Z}: n \mid k\}$.